October 26, 2016 Leave a comment

 The potential danger or threat that AI may pose to society and even humanity itself has been in the news a lot lately.
 Now, “thanks to an unprecedented £10 million grant from the Leverhulme Trust, the University of Cambridge is to establish a new interdisciplinary research centre, the Leverhulme Centre for the Future of Intelligence, to explore the opportunities and challenges of this potentially epoch-making technological development, both short and long term.
 The Centre brings together computer scientists, philosophers, social scientists and others to examine the technical, practical and philosophical questions artificial intelligence raises for humanity in the coming century.

 Human-level intelligence is familiar in biological “hardware” – it happens inside our skulls.
 Technology and science are now converging on a possible future where similar intelligence can be created in computers.
 While it is hard to predict when this will happen, some researchers suggest that human-level AI will be created within this century.
 Freed of biological constraints, such machines might become much more intelligent than humans.
 What would this mean for us?
 Stuart Russell, a world-leading AI researcher at the University of California, Berkeley, and collaborator on the project, suggests that this would be “the biggest event in human history”.
 Professor Stephen Hawking agrees, saying that “when it eventually does occur, it’s likely to be either the best or worst thing ever to happen to humanity, so there’s huge value in getting it right.”

-from The Universal Machine http://universal-machine.blogspot.com/2016/07/totalisator-counter-in-context.html
+from The Universal Machine http://universal-machine.blogspot.com/2016/10/leverhulme-centre-for-future-of.html